Becoming a Hospital Administrator

 These professionals are leaders, and as such they have well-honed interpersonal skills, needed to mitigate conflict and negotiate changes that affect many.
 They know how to motivate staff and communicate with people from various cultural backgrounds and educational levels.

 Thanks to their varied knowledge and breadth of experience, hospital administrators are well suited to move beyond a single facility and take on higher levels of responsibility as administrators in healthcare networks or government organizations.
 They are also qualified to serve as educators or as consultants for new facilities or healthcare organizations.

 If you would like to gain the necessary education to become a hospital administrator, we highly recommend that you check out our free School Finder Tool located HERE.

-According to the US Department of Labor, healthcare administrators collectively had a median salary of about $84,000 in 2010, with a range of about $51,280 to over $144,880.
+According to the US Department of Labor, healthcare administrators collectively had a average salary of about $101,340 in May 2013, with a range of about $55,470 to $155,130 or more.
 Many command wages on the higher end of this range, depending on the size of the facility they oversee.
 Higher levels of education do not necessarily result in a higher salary, but greater levels of responsibility do.

-The overall job market for healthcare administrators is expected to grow by about 22 percent until at least 2020.
+The Bureau of Labor Statistics expects the overall job market for healthcare administrators to grow by about 23 percent until at least 2022.
 In the ever-changing landscape of the healthcare industry, many hospitals are streamlining roles and responsibilities to cut costs.
 Administrators who used to manage one department may now be in charge of several.
 And with more hospitals joining large networks, some administrators are responsible for operations at more than one facility.
 Administrative professionals who are highly cross-trained are the most likely to thrive in this dynamic environment.